johnjohnlin/johnjohnlin.github.io/index.md

 ---
 layout: page
-title: "Yu-Sheng Lin's Webpage"
+title: "Hi, Yu-Sheng Lin here!"
 ---

-# About me
+## About me
-Hi, this is Yu-Sheng Lin from Taiwan.
+Hi, this is Yu-Sheng Lin from Taiwan, and welcome to my personal page.
 I am a VLSI hardware architecturer/engineer, and my professional skill is about parallel processors like GPGPUs.
 I am also familiar with several software technieques or languages like CUDA, modern C++ and Python.

-# Projects
+## Projects

 * [UMI](https://github.com/johnjohnlin/UMI/) (GPL)
 	* Write memory-optimized CUDA code easily.